jkomoros/boardgame/server/README.md

 }

 ```
+5. Copy boardgame/server/api/app.yaml to be in your mygame/server/api folder.

 (The rest of these steps are in theory, not yet in practice)

-5. Create mygame/server/static/webapp directory
+6. Create mygame/server/static/webapp directory
-6. Create mygame/server/webapp/game-src directory, which is where you will create all of your game-rendering subviews.
+7. Create mygame/server/webapp/game-src directory, which is where you will create all of your game-rendering subviews.
-7. In mygame/server/webapp/game-src, create boardgame-render-game.html and define a polymer element in it.
+8. In mygame/server/webapp/game-src, create boardgame-render-game.html and define a polymer element in it.
 This is the entrypoint for the rendering of your view, and will be passed Game object.
 The one in boardgame/server/webapp/game-src is a reasonable starting point to copy.
-8. Copy the following items from boardgame/server/webapp.
+9. Copy the following items from boardgame/server/webapp.
 None of them require modification by default.
 * bower.json
 * index.html
 * manifest.json